ethteck/splat/docs/Segments.md

 **Description:**

 `bss` is where variables are placed that have been declared but are not given an initial value.
-These sections are usually discarded from the final binary (although PS1 binaries seem to include them!).
+These sections are usually discarded from the final binary (although PSX binaries seem to include them!).

+Note that the `bss_size` option needs to be set at segment level for `bss` segments to work correctly.

 **Example:**